HarshTondak/ecommerce/README.md

-# ERP System with React
+# E-commerce Frontend Website with React

 Create an e-commerce banner and list products using React JS/NEXT JS.
 It is a small web page that we want you to code and try to make it responsive, along with some functionalities.
 The system will consist of the following functionalities: